Last update: June 9th at 2:00pm EST.

 Here are the steps that we have put in place to help keep you safe:

-Before coming into the office we ask all patients to self screen by taking their temperature even if they feel well.
+Clients can bring 1 support person with them to clinic visits.
+This person does not have to be consistent throughout your care.
+Anyone visiting the office must pass Covid screening.
+We ask all clients and support persons to self screen by taking their temperature even if they feel well.
 If you have a temperature over 37.5 please page your midwife to come up with an alternate treatment plan.
-We ask clients to attend clinic appointments without any support people. and to leave other children (not in midwifery care) at home.
-If this is not possible please contact your midwife to discuss your situation.
-Clients are REQUIRED to wear a mask that they bring from home.
+Clients and their support person are REQUIRED to wear a mask that they bring from home.

 We have always complied with IPAC standards, disinfecting examination surfaces and equipment between clients.
 In addition we have now enhanced cleaning of the office both during clinic hours and at the end of the day.
 We use hospital-grade cleaning supplies.